 The Railway

-The Great Eastern Railway had an Act of Parliament passed in 1876 which approved a wide range of works to be undertaken within parts of East Anglia where the GER had an interest.
+The Great Eastern Railway (GER) had an Act of Parliament passed in 1876 which approved a wide range of works to be undertaken within parts of East Anglia where the GER had an interest.

 The part of the text which describes the scope of our branch line is very short and is shown here.